Battle Royale (film): Limited edition release

-Arrow Video released the film on Blu-ray and DVD in a limited edition version in the United Kingdom on December 13, 2010, as a three-disc collector's edition set, featuring both cuts of the film.
+Arrow Video released the film on Blu-ray and DVD in a limited-edition version in the United Kingdom on December 13, 2010, as a three-disc collector's edition set, featuring both cuts of the film.
 The DVD version was limited to 5,000 copies.
 The Blu-ray version was initially being released as limited to 5,000 copies, but due to the large volume of pre-orders, it was increased to 10,000 copies.
 The limited-edition Blu-ray is region-free, meaning it can play on Blu-ray players worldwide.
 The DVD is also region-free.

-In 2021, Arrow Video announced a new limited edition Blu-ray and 4K Ultra HD Blu-ray boxset featuring both cuts of the film in a new 4K restoration, as well as both cuts of the sequel on Blu-ray.
+In April 2021, Arrow Video released a new limited edition Blu-ray and Ultra HD Blu-ray boxset featuring both cuts of the film in a new 4K restoration, as well as both cuts of the sequel on Blu-ray.

 United States release

-For a long time, Toei refused to sell the film to a United States distributor because they worried that the film would get involved in legal troubles in the United States.
+For a decade, Toei refused to sell the film to a United States distributor because they worried that the film would get involved in legal troubles in the United States.
 Eventually, Toei agreed to sell the film's United States rights to Anchor Bay Entertainment in 2010.

-An official DVD and Blu-ray edition of the film (and its sequel) was released in North America on March 20, 2012, by Anchor Bay Films.
+An official DVD and Blu-ray edition of the film and its sequel was released in North America on March 20, 2012, by Anchor Bay Films.
 The film is available in a standard edition featuring the two films and a 4-disc Complete Collection that features both the Special Edition (labelled the Director's Cut) and the theatrical version of the first film, the sequel, and a disc of behind-the-scenes material.

+Both cuts of the film will be released on Ultra HD Blu-ray by Lionsgate Limited in the U.S. on December 9.
+2025.